 The land for this preserve was purchased in 1960 as part of the former Lebanon State Forest.
 This diverse parcel includes; active cranberry bogs, blueberry fields, reservoirs, sugar sand roads, boardwalks, bridges, and white cedar forests.
 The village normally hosts a large Blueberry Festival every July.

-Finding The Boardwalk Hike in Whitebog
+Finding The Boardwalk Hike in Whitesbog

 Although maps are provided at the Main Entrance, there are not really blazed trails.
 We began our hike from the parking lot on the “Nature Trail.”
 The trail has a thick moss covering and is surrounded by swamps on both sides.
 The long boardwalk will wind you through lush ferns, holly, and white cedar trees under a canopy of bird song.
 There are benches along the way and more boardwalks eventually lead to a beautiful large tree framed this time of year by flowering rhododendron and mountain laurel.
 (Thank you Boy Scouts Troop 100 for the restored boardwalks!)

-Explore The Footbridges in Whitebog Historic Village
+Explore The Footbridges in Whitesbog Historic Village

 At this point, we headed right and crossed several more footbridges.
 A field of the yellow wild iris was on the right and ferns and flowering shrubs were in abundance.
 This is where Elizabeth White had her native plant garden.
 The house where Elizabeth White lived from 1923-54 has been restored and the blueberry fields she began years ago still flourish here, as do her wildflowers.